-- In view of the Covid-19 pandemic, the Ministry of Corporate Affairs ("MCA") has vide its Circular dated 5th May, 2020 read with circulars dated 8th April, 2020 and 13th April, 2020 (MCA Circulars) and Securities Exchange Board of India vide its circular dated 12th May, 2020 ("SEBI Circular"), permitted the holding of the Annual General Meeting ("AGM") through VC/OAVM, without the physical presence of the Members at a common venue.
+- In view of the Covid-19 pandemic, the Ministry of Corporate Affairs ("MCA") has vide its Circular dated 5th May, 2020 read with circulars dated 8th April, 2020 and 13th April, 2020 (MCA Circulars) and Securities Exchange Board of India vide its circular dated 12th May, 2020 ("SEBI Circular"), permitted the holding of the Annual General Meeting ("AGM") through VC/ OAVM, without the physical presence of the Members at a common venue.
 In compliance with the provisions of the Companies Act, 2013 ("Act"), SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("SEBI Listing Regulations") and MCA Circulars, the AGM of the Company will be held through VC/OAVM.
 Hence, Members can attend and participate in the AGM through VC/OAVM only.
-The deemed venue for the 81st Annual General Meeting of the Company shall be the Registered Office of the Company.
-The detailed procedure for participating in the meeting through VC/OAVM is annexed herewith (Refer point No. 14). - National Securities Depository Limited ("NSDL") will be providing facility for remote e-voting, participation in the AGM through VC/OAVM and e-voting during the AGM. - 3.
+The deemed venue for the 82nd Annual General Meeting of the Company shall be the Registered Office of the Company.
+The detailed procedure for participating in the meeting through VC/ OAVM is annexed herewith. - Central Depository Services (India) Limited ("CDSL") will be providing facility for remote e-voting, participation in the AGM through VC/OAVM and e-voting during the AGM. - Mr. Mahadev Tirunagari, Practicing Company Secretary (Membership No. FCS 6681, CP No. 7350) (email id: mahadev.pcs@gmail.com) has been appointed as the Scrutinizer to scrutinize the e-voting during the AGM and remote e-voting process in a fair and transparent manner. - 4.
 Pursuant to the provisions of the Act, a Member entitled to attend and vote at the AGM is entitled to appoint a proxy to attend and vote on his/her behalf and the proxy need not be Member of the Company.
 Since this AGM is being held pursuant to the MCA Circulars through VC/OAVM, physical attendance of Members has been dispensed with.
 Accordingly, the facility of appointment of proxies by the Members will not be available for the AGM and hence the proxy Form and Attendance Slip are not annexed to this Notice.